EmmanuelPure0x1/DevOps/README.md

 ### SaaS

 Software As A Service (SaaS) is the cloud solution where the cloud service provider (CSP) keeps and stores all the data.
+The benefit of using this solution is that the owner does not have the burden of purchasing and setting up physical hardware, installing Operating Systems, Virtualization, setting up a network, installing and maintaining middleware, runtime and applications.

+We benefit from Saas because however big our entreprise is, it is very easay to scale up if required and scale down also.
+You will only be paying for the resources you use, and you benefit from support should it be required.

+You also benefit from automatic software updates with zero downtime at no extra cost.

+#### Examples of Saas:

 - Tools and applications such Netflix and Gmail operate in a SaaS capacity.